 While the primary goal of these GPS devices is to prevent you from getting lost, they can do so much more.
 Some can let you communicate with others, share maps, create routes and even tell you the weather in your area.
 Ultimately, decide which of these features are most important to you, and choose a model that features them.

-The Best Garmin Handheld GPS: Our Picks
+The Best Garmin Handheld GPS: Our Picks for 2022

 If you want a GPS device that is rugged and offers great all-around performance, this might be the one for you.
 It has a decent-sized screen that is very responsive and snappy.
 It comes pre-loaded with a ton of topographic maps, as well.